VladimirBalun/OLSystem/README.md

     ./build.sh

-If you don't have installing programming languages(compilers) on your computer, you can run script and choose the ones you need programming languages(C, C++, Python and Java must be already installed after building OLSystem) for passing olympiad.
-On Linux/BSD:
+If you don't have installing compilers on interpreters for supporting programming languages by *OLSystem* on your computer, you can run script and automatically install standard compilers and interpreters for C, C++ and Python.
+On Linux/BSD or OS X run:

     ./languages.sh

 Script for Windows will be added later...

-____
-Documentation will be supplemented over time, but if you have any questions, please
-contact: vladimirbalun@yandex.ru